 Next: How some fans reacted to the new Captain Marvel suit

-3. Some fans were unhappy with the suit’s colors
+3. Some fans have even adjusted the colors themselves

-Some of these fans decided to take matters into their own hands and change the colors of the suit using Photoshop.
+Some of these fans who have been unhappy with the suit’s colors have taken matters into their own hands and changed them using Photoshop.
 One popular post on Reddit was an edit of the photo so that Larson’s suit is red, blue and gold like in the comics.

 That edit received an overwhelmingly positive response, with fans noting that this is the version they were hoping for.
 However, fans may have been a bit quick to judge.

-Next: Why there may be more to the suit than appears at first glance
+Next: There’s more going on with the suit than appears at first glance

-Fans who were upset about this new suit can rest easy, as it’s quite likely that this is not actually the final Captain Marvel suit.
+Fans who were upset about this new suit can rest easy, as this is definitely not the final Captain Marvel suit.
 After all, the one she’s wearing looks a lot like a Kree military uniform.

 In the comics, the Kree wear green suits, and we know that these aliens are going to factor heavily into Captain Marvel’s origin story.
 Granted, we’ve seen Kree in the MCU before and they’ve never dressed like this.
 But in some Marvel comics, only those with the rank of captain wear the green suits, so maybe the movies will retain that idea.

-In the comics, Carol Danvers’ origin story involves her getting caught up in a Kree device explosion that turns into a human-Kree hybrid.
-She therefore gains superhuman abilities.
+In the comics, Carol Danvers’ origin story involves her getting caught up in a Kree device explosion that turns her into a human-Kree hybrid.
+She, therefore, gains superhuman abilities.

-Next: Why Carol Danvers might be wearing a Kree uniform in this scene
+Next: Why Carol Danvers might be wearing a Kree uniform in the movie

 5. The original Captain Marvel starts off with a green suit before upgrading to the red one